Soil-transmitted helminth infections

 - Safe and effective medicines are available to control infection.

 Soil-transmitted helminth infections are among the most common infections worldwide and affect the poorest and most deprived communities.
-They are caused by parasitic worms (helminths) that are transmitted to people through contaminated soil.
-The main species of soil-transmitted helminths that infect people are the roundworm (Ascaris lumbricoides), the whipworm (Trichuris trichiura) and the hookworms (Necator americanus and Ancylostoma duodenale).
+They are transmitted by eggs present in human faeces which in turn contaminate soil in areas where sanitation is poor.
+The main species that infect people are the roundworm (Ascaris lumbricoides), the whipworm (Trichuris trichiura) and the hookworms (Necator americanus and Ancylostoma duodenale).

 Global distribution and prevalence

 More than 1.5 billion people, or 24% of the world's population are infected with soil-transmitted helminth infections worldwide.
-Soil-transmitted helminth infections are widely distributed in tropical and subtropical areas, with the greatest numbers occurring in sub-Saharan Africa, the Americas, China and east Asia.
+Infections are widely distributed in tropical and subtropical areas, with the greatest numbers occurring in sub-Saharan Africa, the Americas, China and east Asia.

 Over 270 million preschool-age children and over 600 million school-age children live in areas where these parasites are intensively transmitted, and are in need of treatment and preventive interventions.